solo1h/aws-example/README.md

-# Example of Test Implementation for AWS API Service
+# Local Testing Example of an AWS-Deployable API Service

 ## Service Blueprint